 To make the forest more welcoming Butch names parts of the woods, complete with wooden signs.
 Some examples: “Fox Den Way”, where there actually is a fox den.
 “Sunset View”, at the top of a westward-facing hill that was originally nothing but briars and now is a shady spot with cool cross breezes.
 “Gathering Place,” a clearing with wild flowers.
 The more he does, the more he thinks of to do – and a big focus is children.
 He wants to teach kids to love the forest, and he thinks about organizing a program of campfire stories held in the patch to show kids not to be afraid of natural places.
 He wants to build a fence at the edge of Sunset View to make it safe for young children so that public schools can bring kids for walks.
 He wants to label the trees.
 Butch notes that people are scared of wolves in the patch – but there are no wolves, just foxes, opossums, and raccoon.

 Springfield Woods’ role as a real-life laboratory for teaching students at all levels is very important to Butch.
 From school kids to PhD candidates, all are learning about urban forests and native plants.
 While he plants pecan, persimmon, and elderberry trees for the wildlife, Butch thinks about planning foraging hikes to show his neighbors a natural world they haven’t noticed.
 It’s one more reason for them to love and protect a treasure right at their feet.

-If you’d like to get involved at Springfield Woods – or join the Forest Stewardship Network to learn how to work in a forest patch in your neighborhood – send us e-mail or call 443-996-3811.
+If you’d like to get involved at Springfield Woods – or join the Forest Stewardship Network to learn how to work in a forest patch in your neighborhood – send us e-mail at [email protected] or call 813-530-8166.